sfkonrad/M12_Challenge_Submission/README.md

     * Generate a confusion matrix.
     * Print the classification report.

-#### Predict a Logistic Regression Model with Resampled Training Data
+#### Predicting a Logistic Regression Model with Resampled Training Data
-Predictably, the small number of loans labeled `high-risk` requires us to develop a model that uses resampled data to help it perform better.
+As expected, the small number of loans labeled `high-risk` requires us to develop a model that uses resampled data to help increase its performance.
 We did this by using `RandomOverSampler` to resample the training data and then reevaluate the model.
 To do so, we completed the following steps:
 1. Used the `RandomOverSampler` module from the imbalanced-learn library to resample the data.
 Be sure to confirm that the labels have an equal number of data points.
 2. Used the `LogisticRegression` classifier and the resampled data to fit the model and make predictions.